leslie-huang/leslie-huang.github.io/index.md

 ---
 __News__, April 2021:

-:tada: I defended my dissertation, "Understanding Political Communication with Contextualized Methods from Natural Language Processing"! :tada:
+🎉 I defended my dissertation, "Understanding Political Communication with Contextualized Methods from Natural Language Processing"! 🎉

 I am the first person to successfully defend a PhD dissertation in Data Science at <a href="cds.nyu.edu/">NYU's Center for Data Science</a>.